US’s Pompeo arrives in Pakistan hoping to ‘reset’ relations

 Afghanistan and the prospects of a negotiated end to the war are likely to dominate talks before Pompeo leaves later Wednesday for neighbor India.

-While neither the U.S. nor Pakistan can afford a complete rupture in relations, Hussain said Islamabad is frustrated that the relationship has been reduced to a single point agenda: Afghanistan.
+Although neither the U.S. nor Pakistan can afford a complete rupture in relations, Hussain said Islamabad is frustrated that the relationship has been reduced to a single point agenda: Afghanistan.

 “The United States seems only to see Pakistan through the prism of Afghanistan,” he said.
 “The main thing is we would like to be allies with the U.S. but with dignity.”